The rise of the Work Engineer: Why CIOs are now designing work

 • Points of duplication

-• Areas of underutilised capacity
+• Areas of underutilized capacity

 • Opportunities for safe automation